 Tech Tip: Updating drivers manually requires some computer skills and patience.
-A faster and easier option is to use the Digital Concepts Driver Update Utility to scan your system for free.
-The utility tells you which specific drivers are out of date for all of your devices.
+A faster and easier option is to use the Driver Update Utility for Digital Concepts to scan your system for free.
+The utility tells you which specific drivers are out-of-date for all of your devices.

-To get the latest Digital Concepts driver, including Windows 10 drivers, you can choose from a list of most popular Digital Concepts driver updates.
-Click the download button next to the matching model name.
+To get the latest driver, including Windows 11 drivers, you can choose from the above list of most popular Digital Concepts downloads.
+Click the "Download driver" button next to the matching model name.
 After you complete your download, move on to Step 2.

-If your driver is not listed and you know the model name or number of your Digital Concepts device, you can use it to Search our Digital Concepts Device Driver Database.
-Simply type the model into the search box and click the Search button.
+If your driver is not listed and you know the model name or number of your Digital Concepts device, you can use it to search our driver archive for your Digital Concepts device model.
+Simply type the model name and/or number into the search box and click the Search button.
 You may see different versions in the results.
 Choose the best match for your PC and operating system.

-If you don‘t know the model name or number, you can start to narrow your search down by choosing which category of Digital Concepts device you have (such as Printer, Scanner, Video, Network, etc.).
-Start by selecting the correct category from our list of Digital Concepts Drivers by Device Type.
+If you don't know the model name or number, you can start to narrow your search down by choosing which category of Digital Concepts device you have (such as Printer, Scanner, Video, Network, etc.).
+Start by selecting the correct category from our list of Digital Concepts Device Drivers by Category above.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Digital Concepts Driver Update Utility.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for Digital Concepts.
 It is a software utility that will find the right driver for you - automatically.